-Coyne, M. L., & Furi-Perry, U. (2009).
-Trial prep for paralegals: effective case management and support to attorneys in preparation for trial.
-Louisville, CO: National Institute for Trial Advocacy.
+Coyne, M. L., & Dimitriadis, A. (2020).
+Trial Prep for Paralegals, 2nd Edition: Effective Case Management and Support to Attorneys in Preparation for Trial.
+Aspen Publishing.

 LGP-280: Paralegal Simulation Lab A

 A practical demonstration of ability to apply professional and ethical guidelines, ability to use Microsoft Office, ability to draft key legal documents as well as to perform a conflict of interest.